nsat/sgp4-rs/README.md

 `sgp4` builds cleanly on the stable Rust channel, but does require a local C++ compiler to be present in order to build the wrapped SGP4 library.

+## Experimental Features

+The `tlegen` feature adds basic support for creating custom TLEs from a set of orbital elements.
+This feature is subject to several important caveats, so it is not enabled by default.
+See the `ClassicalOrbitalElements` documentation for details.

 ## Related

 The [`sgp4` crate](https://github.com/neuromorphicsystems/sgp4) is a pure Rust reimplementation of